Dtullis86/VegasPistarUpgrade/README.md

     ./VegasPistarUpgrade/HamClockInstall/installhc3200x1920.sh

-Once Complete the following command will need to be run

-    sudo cp ./VegasPistarUpgrade/HamClockInstall/hamclock.desktop /usr/share/applications/hamclock.desktop
+Vegas Pi-Star Upgrade with X708 is now complete

-Alternate Dashboard for Pistar.
+# Alternate Dashboard for Pistar.

 An alterniative dashboard to the base PiStar can be found at Https://W0CHP.net.
 Please read his website before continuing.